 - Putting it all Together

 - The PVC Network (Jim Cain the originator of this activity)

 It does not matter what you call it!

-If you treat this as an opportunity to connect the content (whatever it is) to an actual behavior change & how we get work done – you will be seen as a person who adds value to the organization and made the training connect in the heads of the participants.
+Suppose you treat this as an opportunity to connect the content (whatever it is) to an actual behavior change & how we get work done.
+In that case, you will be seen as a person who adds value to the organization and makes the training connect in the participants’ heads.

 How is connecting PVC pipe into a closed structure corporate learning & development?

 You can begin with the end in mind only when you know what the end will look like.
 You cannot see the end in innovation & complex work.